knierzy/cantor_grids/README.md

 # cantor_grids
-**Cantor Grids: A New Domain-Separating 2D Visualization Method for Four-Component Systems, with Exemplary Applications in Garnet Chemistry and Soil Classification**
+**Cantor Grids: A New 2D Visualization Method for Four-Component Systems, with Exemplary Applications in Garnet Chemistry and Soil Classification**

 ## Overview